Dressel wins, but Manuel fails to advance in swim stunner

 Manuel, who tied for the gold at the Rio Olympics to become the first Black female ever to win an individual swimming event, finished fourth in the first semifinal heat at 54.17 seconds.

-She just missed a spot in Friday night's final when five swimmers went faster in the second semifinal heat, with Erika Brown taking the eighth spot in 54.15 — two-hundredths faster than Manuel.
+She just missed a spot in Friday night's final when five swimmers went faster in the second semifinal heat.

+Erika Brown took the eighth spot in 54.15 — two-hundredths faster than Manuel, who revealed that she was diagnosed in March with overtraining syndrome and had to totally shut down for three weeks.

+“I'm an Olympic champion,” a tearful Manuel said, seeking solace in her 2016 accomplishments.
+"It's still a tough pill to swallow.”

 There were no such concerns for Dressel, who romped to victory in the men's 100 free in 47.39.